Acotts History, Family Crest & Coats of Arms

 The surname Acotts was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Acotts family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

-Important Dates for the Acotts family
+Early History of the Acotts family

 Acotts Spelling Variations